Damien Winter Middle School and Novice Invitational

 PF has the worst evidence ethics so go ahead and reread the evidence points I put earlier just in case.

-If it is not extended into summary, I'm not evaluating it in ff.
-If you end up not extending your case properly, oh well your loss.
+Basically, if you end up not extending your case properly, oh well your loss.
 Literally your loss.

 Other: